Action of a scattering map on weighted Sobolev spaces in the plane: Constructing the scattering solutions

 Above, $p'$ is the usual conjugate exponent.
 We recall the well-known Hardy-Littlewood-Sobolev estimate for fractional integration which may be found in \cite{ES:1970}, for example.
 If $ 1 < p < 2$, we have

-We will find it useful to work in the weighted $L^p$-spaces, $L ^ p _ \alpha = \{ f : \langle x \rangle ^ \alpha f \in L^ p\}$.
+We will find it useful to work in the weighted $L^p$-spaces, $L ^ p _ \alpha = \{ f : \langle \cdot \rangle ^ \alpha f \in L^ p\}$.
 Occasionally, we will also use the scale-invariant or homogeneous version of these spaces $ \dot L ^ p _ \alpha = \{ f : |\dotarg|^ \alpha f \in L ^ p \}$.
 For $ 1 < p \leq \tilde p< \infty$ and $\alpha $, $\beta$ satisfying $ -\frac 2 { \tilde p } < \beta \leq \alpha < \frac 2 { p '}$, and $ \frac 1 {\tilde p} = \frac 1 p - \frac { 1 - \alpha + \beta } 2 $, we have

+The estimate (\ref{SW}) follows easily from the work of Sawyer and Wheeden \cite[Theorem 1]{MR1175693}.
 The corresponding estimate in the homogeneous spaces $\dot L^ p _\alpha$ is due to Stein and Weiss \cite{MR0098285}.
-The estimate (\ref{SW}) follows easily from the work of Sawyer and Wheeden \cite[Theorem 1]{MR1175693}.
 Finally, we recall a result of Astala, Faraco and Rogers who show that for $\alpha \geq 0$ and $ 2 < \tilde p < \infty $, we have

 Occasionally in the sequel, we will want to display the dependence of $T_k$ and $ \mu_j$ on the potential $q$.
 We will do this by writing $ \mu _ j ( q ; \cdot, \cdot)$ and $ T_{ k, q}$.

 \begin{proposition} Let $ \epsilon >0 $ and suppose that $ q \in H^ { \epsilon, \epsilon}$.
 Fix $ \tilde p_0$ with $ 1/\tilde p_0 \in (0, \epsilon /2)$.
 We may construct solutions $ (\mu_1, \mu_2)$ of (\ref{dbar}) with $ ( \mu _1 -1, \mu_2) $ in $L^ \infty _k ( L^ { \tilde p_0 } _x( \complexes ^2) )$.
 Furthermore, there exists a constant $C = C( M_0) $ so that if $ \| q \| _ { H^ { \epsilon , \epsilon }} \leq M_0 $ and $ \| q' \|_{ H^ { \epsilon, \epsilon } } \leq M _0 $, then